knowmili/pdbextractor/README.md

 # pdbextractor
-pdbextractor is a python script with the help of which you can extract useful information from pdb files, such as, coordinates of atoms, residue, type of chain etc. pdbextractor also provides a gui based experience to make things easier for biologists.
-You can use, make improvements, redistribute pdbextractor.
+pdbextractor is a pyqt5 based application which enables the user to extract information from pdb files.